WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Go to `Wallet Settings` > `Verify Recovery Words`.
 Type in your recovery words in the correct order, click on `Verify` and it will show you if they are correct or not.

+> It currently only works for BIP-39 backups, SLIP-39/multi-share backups cannot be verified with this tool.

 ![Wasabi Wallet Verify Recovery Words](/VerifyRecoveryWords.png "Wasabi Wallet Verify Recovery Words")

 ## Hardware Wallet